-Figure 2: Counts of circulating monocytes and natural killer cells over time Data are estimated marginal means and 95% CIs.
+Figure 2: Counts of circulating monocytes and natural killer cells over time Data are estimated marginal means and 95% Cls.
 Cell counts were measured at baseline (n=114), 12 weeks (n=108), and 24 weeks (n=103).
 Estimates were adjusted for age, sex, BMI, type of adrenal insufficiency, diabetes, and smoking.

-Of the 89 patients with adrenal insufficiency, 44 had primary adrenal insufficiency and 45 had secondary adrenal insufficiency.
-The cause of most cases of secondary
+Of the 89 patients with adrenal insufficiency, 44 had primary adrenal insufficiency and 45 had secondary